-Secret Society’s performances have been celebrated for their “slashing fury and awesome full-ensemble precision” (David Adler, The New York City Jazz Record).
-The band’s Canadian tour drew notice for its “brilliant soundscapes” (J.D.
-Considine, Globe and Mail) and “gorgeous musical details, maneuvers and transformations” (Peter Hum, Ottawa Citizen).
-Their London Jazz Festival debut was declared “a contender for gig of the year” by John L. Walters in The Guardian, and their performance at the Moers Festival in Germany was hailed by the Kölner Stadt-Anzeiger’s Martin Woltersdorf as “one of the highlights of the 38th annual festival.”
+Secret Society maintains a busy touring schedule, with European, Canadian, and South American tours, global festival performances, and four appearances at the Newport Jazz Festival.
+Secret Society’s performances have been celebrated for their “slashing fury and awesome full-ensemble precision” (The New York City Jazz Record), “brilliant soundscapes” (Globe and Mail) and “gorgeous musical details, maneuvers and transformations” (Ottawa Citizen).
+Their London Jazz Festival debut was declared “a contender for gig of the year” by The Guardian.

-Argue’s awards include the BMI Jazz Composers’ Workshop Charlie Parker Composition Prize and SOCAN’s Hagood Hardy Award.
-He has received commissions from the Danish Radio Big Band, the Hard Rubber Orchestra, the West Point Jazz Knights, the Orquestra Jazz de Matosinhos, The Jazz Gallery, the Manhattan New Music Project, and the Jerome Foundation, as well as grants and fellowships from New Music USA, the Aaron Copland Fund for Music, the Mid Atlantic Arts Foundation, the Canada Council for the Arts, and the MacDowell Colony.
-He is a 2013 fellow in Music/Sound from the New York Foundation for the Arts.
+In 2015, Argue was awarded a Guggenheim Fellowship in Music Composition and a Doris Duke Artist Award.
+He has received commissions from the Fromm Music Foundation, the Jazz Gallery, the Manhattan New Music Project, the Jerome Foundation, and BAM, as well as ensembles including the Danish Radio Big Band, the Hard Rubber Orchestra, the West Point Jazz Knights, and the Orquestra Jazz de Matosinhos.
+He is the recipient of grants and fellowships from the New York Foundation for the Arts, New Music USA, the Aaron Copland Fund for Music, Composers Now, the Mid Atlantic Arts Foundation, the Canada Council for the Arts, and the MacDowell Colony.